 Too Late: Sheriff’s Sale

 It pains me to type this into this article.
 In Illinois, if the Sheriff(Collar Counties) or the Judicial Sales Corporation (Chicago) has sold your home, you can no longer get a short sale.
 In fact, if the Sheriff’s Sale will happen within the next 30 days, we are probably already out of time.
 The rules that protect you as a homeowner from a total loss disappear in the last month before your sale.
-It is so important to act early!
+You must act early.

 Facing Foreclosure?
 Worried About How Much it Will Cost?